awslabs/aws-deployment-framework/docs/admin-guide.md

     `main`.
 As new repositories will most likely use this branch name as their default branch.
 - `deployment-maps` tracks all source code management configuration.
-  - **allow-empty-target** allows you to configure deployment maps with empty targets.
+  - `allow-empty-target`, when set to `enabled` this allows you to configure deployment maps with empty targets.

     If all targets get evaluated to empty, the ADF pipeline is still created based on the remaining providers (e.g. source and build).
 It just does not have a deploy stage.

     This is useful when you need to:
     - target an OU that does not have any AWS Accounts (initially or temporarily).